ericho/rpm-graph/README.md

-# rpm-graph
+# rpmgraph

-A tool to get a graph of build and runtime dependencies for rpms
+A tool to generate a graph from rpm dependencies.

+`